Quivira

 Quivira was a province of the ancestral Wichita people, located near the Great Bend of the Arkansas River in central Kansas, The exact site may be near present-day Lyons extending northeast to Salina.

 The Wichita city of Etzanoa, which flourished between 1450 and 1700, is likely part of Quivira.

-Spanish conquistador Francisco Vásquez de Coronado visited in 1541.
+Spanish conquistador and explorer Francisco Vázquez de Coronado visited in 1541.

 Description

 A sketch of a Wichita community in the 19th century.
 The beehive-shaped grass lodges surrounded by cornfields are characteristic and appear similar to those described by Coronado in 1541.

 Archaeological evidence suggests that Quivira was located near the Great Bend of the Arkansas River in central Kansas.
 The remains of several Indigenous communities have been found near Lyons along Cow Creek and the Little Arkansas River along with articles of Spanish manufacture dating from Coronado's time.

 The Quivirans were almost certainly the Wichita.
 Coronado's meager descriptions of Quivira resemble more recent post-contact Wichita communities.
 The Quivirans seem to have been numerous, based on the number of settlements Coronado visited, with a population of at least 10,000 persons.
 They were good farmers as well as bison hunters.
 Judging from Coronado's description, they were a healthy, peaceful people.

 The nation of Harahey that Coronado found on the borders of Quivira may have been located on the Smoky Hill River near the present city of Salina, Kansas.

 The next confirmed European visitor to the Great Bend region after Coronado was Étienne de Bourgmont.
 In 1724, along with a company of Kaw and other Indigenous explorers, de Bourgmont traveled westward from the Missouri River to a large Indigenous community believed to have a Plains Apache population.
 The village was near Lyons, precisely where Quivira had been almost 200 years earlier.

 The original inhabitants of Quivira migrated to eastern Kansas and south to Oklahoma.
 Their reason for relocating may have been to escape the encroachment of the Plains Apache, whose expansion created war and hostilities among the nations of the Great Plains.
 It also appears that the 18th-century Wichita were fewer in number than in the 16th century.
 This decrease is likely due to smallpox and other European diseases.